 Stages of a Migraine

-- Language problems may occur that include: problems expressing thoughts when speaking, not being able to understand spoken or written words, confusion, and/or trouble concentrating.
+- Verbal auras involve language issues, including problems expressing thoughts when speaking, confusion with spoken or written words, or trouble concentrating.

 The attack phase of a migraine involves severe head pain.
 Normal activities are typically limited during this time.
 Pain may begin above the eyes.
 Although migraine pain can affect the entire head, it most commonly affects only one side.
 It can move from one side to the other and can also affect the lower face, jaw, teeth, and back of the neck.
 The pain is usually throbbing and may increase during physical activity or when leaning the body forward.
 Other symptoms that may occur during the attack phase include lightheadedness, fainting, nausea, vomiting, or light, sound and scent sensitivity.

 The postdrome phase occurs after the attack.
 Uneasy feelings, extreme tiredness, confusion, elation, or brief head pain during sudden head movements may be felt up to 24 hours after a migraine attack.